Project-MONAI/GenerativeModels/README.md

 * Diffusion Models and Latent Diffusion Models Inferers classes (compatible with MONAI style) containing methods to train, sample synthetic images, and obtain the likelihood of inputted data.
 * MONAI-compatible trainer engine (based on Ignite) to train models with reconstruction and adversarial components.
 * Tutorials including:
-  * How to train VQ-VAEs, VQ-GANs, AutoencoderKLs, Diffusion Models and Latent Diffusion MOdels on 2D and 3D data.
+  * How to train VQ-VAEs, VQ-GANs, AutoencoderKLs, Diffusion Models and Latent Diffusion Models on 2D and 3D data.
   * Train diffusion model to perform conditional image generation with classifier-free guidance.
   * Comparison of different diffusion model schedulers.
   * Diffusion models with different parametrisations (e.g. v prediction and epsilon parametrisation).